 What can I do if I have question about my final course grade?

 The only person that can change your grade is your instructor.
 Should you have any questions about your final course grade, contact your instructor immediately and directly.
 If you need assistance to contact your instructor for grade inquiries, you can contact our Administrative Manager Deborah Taylor at firstname.lastname@example.org and she will help you.

 If your instructor decides to change your grade after careful re-evaluation of your grade, he/she will request the appropriate form from the University Grade Department via DSO department staff.

-Following your discussion/review with your instructor regarding the grade you have received in the course, if you are still not satisfied with the result and have strong reason to take it to the next level, you can submit a written appeal letter to our Chairman, Yehuda Bassok (c/o the department’s Administrative Manager, Deborah Taylor in BRI-308).
-Professor Bassok will review your case and determine the proper course of action.
+Following your discussion/review with your instructor regarding the grade you have received in the course, if you are still not satisfied with the result and have strong reason to take it to the next level, you can submit a written appeal letter to the Chairman, Ramandeep Randhawa (c/o the department’s Administrative Manager, Deborah Taylor in BRI-308).
+Professor Randhawa will review your case and determine the proper course of action.